This page gives advice around the responsibilities of landowners, and sources of further information.

 You need to be clear about the boundaries of your property and who is responsible for maintaining the boundary features that separate your property from your neighbours’, eg fences, walls, hedges, ditches etc..
 There are no general laws about who owns these or which side of the boundary feature you’re responsible for – the arrangements that apply are spelled out in title deeds and boundary agreements relating to the properties in question.
 Click here for further details and relevant links.

 When to trim hedges.
 To avoid disrupting bird nesting (either by directly affecting nests, or causing nests to be abandoned due to noise disturbance) residential hedges should not be cut/trimmed between 01 March and at least 31 July (or 31 August in the case of most agricultural hedges).
+It is an offence under Section 1 of the Wildlife and Countryside Act of 1981 to intentionally take, damage or destroy the nest of any wild bird while it is in use or being built.
+So, you know there is an active nest in the hedge and still cut the hedge, damaging or destroying the nest in the process, that is an offence.
+If you become aware of such a case, it can be reported to Sussex Police, the RSPB or Horsham District Council.

 Issues relating to boundary hedges.
 You must try to settle a dispute about a high hedge informally before seeking external intervention.
 If informal steps have failed and the hedge meets these criteria: